 A Board of three directors is to be elected at the Meeting.
 The nominees are the present directors, all of whom are standing for re-election.
-No director nominee has declined the nomination or is unable or unfit to serve.
+No director nominee has declined the nomination.
 Under the Bylaws of the Company, the Company must have a minimum of three and a maximum of seven directors.
 Each director serves until the next annual shareholders meeting or until a successor is duly elected.
 Don J. Colton and Gregg B. Colton are brothers and John O. Anderson is their uncle.
 The following table sets forth information about the nominees and lists their ages as of the date of the meeting.

 Name Age Position(s) Held Director Since

-Don J. Colton 76 Director October 1980
+Don J. Colton 77 Director October 1980

-Gregg B. Colton 69 Director, CEO, President and Treasurer October 1980
+Gregg B. Colton 70 Director, CEO, President and Treasurer October 1980

-John O. Anderson 79 Director January 1988
+John O. Anderson 80 Director January 1988